 There are a few physiological reasons why nausea often accompanies opioid use.
 There is an area in the brain that detects foreign substances not normally found in the blood, called the chemoreceptor trigger zone (CTZ).
 Next to this “zone” is the brain’s area that controls vomiting (medullary vomiting center) and the muscular sequence that precedes these events.
 When opioids are taken, they attach to receptor sites in the brain.
 The CTZ identifies that something is “off,” sending a message to the vomiting center and generating feelings of nausea.
 Opioids can also affect an area in the inner ear called the vestibular apparatus, which helps control balance and spatial orientation.
 For this reason, many patients will experience a sensation of “spinning” accompanied by nausea.

 Opioids and Drowsiness

 One of the most common initial side effects when first taking opioid medications is the feeling of drowsiness or sedation.
-Many people will notice sleepiness sensations when first taking a prescription painkiller or when increasing doses, so it is important not to drive or operate machinery when taking opioid medications.
-Morphine and heroin are known to cause deep drowsiness, although the feeling can accompany the use of any type of opioid.
+Many people will notice sleepiness sensations when first taking a prescription painkiller or increasing doses, so it is important not to drive or operate machinery when taking opioid medications.
+Morphine and heroin are known to cause deep drowsiness, although the feeling can accompany the use of any opioid.

 The Waismann Method medical staff strongly encourages those taking opioid medications to educate themselves on the risks and side effects of taking prescription painkillers.
 If you or a loved one are experiencing discomfort caused by opioid drugs or are considering treatment or detoxification from opioids, we encourage you to consult your medical professional.